Frequently Asked Questions - For Members: Therapy

 -

-You are shown available times to schedule a 30 minute or a 1 hour session with a coach in the Member Portal.
+You are shown available times to schedule a 1 hour session with a coach in the Member Portal.
 You can then select and confirm an appointment time with a coach.
 You will see the appointment and a Join Session button in the Member Portal to join the session.
 You will also be sent an appointment invite with a Zoom link in the email.

 -